contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 **Page layout:** Here you can see all available page layouts grouped by themes.
 You activate a theme by assigning a page layout.

+{{< version-tag "4.13" >}} **Subpage layout:** With the selection of »Inherit page layout« (default) the assignment of the page layout also applies to all sub pages without their own page layout.
+Alternatively, a separate, different page layout for sub pages can be assigned here.

 ## Cache settings